On the proper interval completion problem within some chordal subclasses: An algorithm for PIG-completion on threshold graphs

 \begin{theorem} The previous algorithm gives an optimal partition $(S_1,S_2)$ of $V(G)$. \end{theorem}

-\begin{lemma} The number of edges to add is the sum for each $i \in \{1,2\}$, for each isolated vertex $v$ that is added in $S_i$, of the number of vertices in $S_{i}$ at the time $v$ is added (without counting $v$). \end{lemma}
+\begin{lemma} The number of edges to add is the sum for each $i \in \{1,2\}$, for each isolated vertex $v$ that is added to $S_i$, of the number of vertices that are in $S_{i}$ at the time $v$ is added (without counting $v$). \end{lemma}

-\begin{proof} A way to build the completion is to take the vertices in order, and then, when we add an isolated vertex in $S_i$, add edges between $v$ and all of the vertices of $S_i$. \end{proof}
+\begin{proof} One way to build the completion is to consider the vertices in order, and then, whenever we add an isolated vertex in $S_i$, add the edges between $v$ and all of the vertices in $S_i$. \end{proof}

 Let us now consider an optimal partition $(S_{o1},S_{o2})$.